RzeroCode/CareerPath/README.md

 ## Installation
 * Python 3 must be installed to the device, please refer to the [Python Downloads Website](https://www.python.org/downloads/).
 * Django must be installed on the device, you can install it using `pip install Django` alternatively, refer to the [Django Offical Website](https://www.djangoproject.com/).
 * Postgresql must be installed, refer to the [Postgresql Offical Website](https://www.postgresql.org/) for both installation and setup a database instance.
+Port numbers and passwords of databases should be left blank, they should be the default values.
-* A database called *careerpathdb* must be created and given SQL file called *companyInsert.sql* must be run on this database, this way collected data will be automatically inserted to the db.
+* A database called *careerpathdb* must be created and a companies table in this database must be created using the `create table companies(company jsonb);` query.
+* Given SQL file called *companyInsert.sql* must be run on this database, this way collected data will be automatically inserted to the db.
 * Django will need the *psycopg2* library to function with PostgreSQL, install it using `pip install psycopg2`.
 * Lastly you can run the software on a local test instance using `python manage.py runserver` command in the base directory.